nthbooth/energy_data/README.md

 todo:
 * package lists
 * build script
-* fix the fact db schema is in config file and comanndline args
+* fix the fact that the db schema is in config file and comanndline args
+* clean up tables.sql